pwarelis/XmlExtractor/README.md

 	XmlItem.export($mergeAttributes = false)

-Convert this xml record into an array.
+Convert this XML record into an array.
 If `$mergeAttributes` is true, any attributes are merged into the array returned

 	XmlItem.getAttribute($name)

-Returns this record's named attribute
+Returns the record's named attribute

 	XmlItem.getAttributes()